lewagon/dotfiles/04-Front-End/08-Templating/03-Todo-List-Vue/README.md

 ![](https://raw.githubusercontent.com/lewagon/fullstack-images/templating/frontend/browser-local-storage.png)

-Each time `todos` is modified, we should set `localStorage` with the newest `todos`.
-That means each time a to-do is added, deleted or modified(marked as done).
+Each time `todos` property is updated, we should set `localStorage` with the newest `todos`. i.e. each time a to-do is added, deleted or updated(marked as done).
 Where should you set the localStorage in the Vue instance?

 #### Read localStorage